 I love it.
 Even when he comes to visit me,

-e a trip to the local library, where
+we take a trip to the local library, where

 his Aunt Rita works.